rajeev2pd/laravel-interview-questions/README.md

 18. What is accessors and mutators
 19. What is ORM
 20. What is the use of migration
-21	rollback
+21. What is rollback
-22	how to logout 100 loggedin user from admin
+22. What is how to logout 100 loggedin user from admin
-23	How will you check table is exists or in the database?
+23. What is How will you check table is exists or in the database?
-24	What is Closure in Laravel?
+24. What is What is Closure in Laravel?
-25	List some Aggregates methods provided by query builder in Laravel 26	What are collections?
+25. What is List some Aggregates methods provided by query builder in Laravel
-27	What are contracts?
-28	What are route groups?
+26. What are route groups?
-29	What is Middleware and how to create one in Laravel?
+27. What is Middleware and how to create one in Laravel?
-30	What is a Service Provider?
+28. What is a Service Provider?
-31	What is a Service Container in Laravel?
-32	What are facades?
+29. What are facades?
-33	What are Relationships in Laravel?
+30. What are Relationships in Laravel?
-34	What are the new features of Laravel 8?
-35	reverse routing
-36	laravel vs codeigniter
+31. What is Reverse routing
-37	Explain laravel Request Lifecycle
+32. Explain laravel Request Lifecycle
-38	How to update laravel version
+33. How to update laravel version in existing project
-39	dependency injection